PogopunkXIII/GHCharacterTracker/README.md

 ### In Progress:
-~~- Scenario data retained until scenario is marked completed (Done button pressed)~~
-- Adding Characters to list in the Main Activity
+~~- Scenario data retained until scenario is marked completed (Done button pressed)~~ ~~- Adding Characters to list in the Main Activity~~
+- Refactor Scenario Data retaining to use a parcelable ScenarioModel object instead of passing individual fields back and forth

 ### Up Next:
 - Persistent memory for characters (and by extension, unfinished scenarios for those characters) through app close/reopen
-- Refactor Scenario Data retaining to use a parcelable ScenarioModel object instead of passing individual fields back and forth
 - Expand Character sheet to track perks
 - Expand Character sheet to track Bonus Perk checks
 - Expand Character sheet to track Items